hexxt-git/C-interpreted-language/README.md

-# hard to master language (HTML)
+# C-interpreted-language
-is an interpreted programming language made in C. it offers simple instructions that *should be turing complete* so you could make anything in it, the whole thing was made in one night.
+also known as **HTML** — *hard to master language*. it is an interpreted programming language made in C. it offers simple instructions that *should be turing complete* so you could make anything in it, the whole thing was made in one night.

 feel free to contribute to this with code examples, instructions or whatever you like.
 ## how to use